nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `delete event 1`
         1. **Expected**: Deleted Event: `Oscars; Time: From: 2024-03-01 12:10 To: 2024-03-01 18:30; Venue: Hollywood; Celebrity: Alex Yeoh; Contacts: Bernice Yu`
-        2. If you are on the Persons tab, TalentHub will switch to the Events tab and display the added contact.
+        2. If you are on the Persons tab, TalentHub will switch to the Events tab.

     3. Test case: `delete event 0`
         1. **Expected**